yehiahesham/Quantum-Inject_-_Detect/README.md

  I commented out the matching part because it tries to match the request packets for a regular expression which we fail to get it work(not the Expression used in sniffing , that is working fine).

- Thus after the matching funtuion is commented out, inject will happen for any package is sniffed out with the expresssion supplied at the end of the command (offcourse this generates bugs but just to demonstrate injection). if you wish to uncomment the part in def check_match(regular_expression, pkt), then you will have to get the regular expression filter to work first because when used it dismatches all packts . your call :D.
+ Thus after the matching function is commented out, injection will happen for any package is sniffed out with the expresssion supplied at the end of the command (offcourse this generates bugs but just to demonstrate injection). if you wish to uncomment the part in def check_match(regular_expression, pkt), then you will have to get the regular expression filter to work first because when used it dismatches all packts . your call :D.

  Otherthan than that ,  the forging and injecting themselves are working.